-Laid-back Doers like you are friendly, happy persons.
-You enjoy being together with other people.
-Smart, eloquent, witty and charming, you like to be the centre of attraction.
-You do not like to be alone.
-Your zest for life ensures that others feel well in your company and that you quickly get to know people.Laid-back Doers like you get the best out of every moment - many people of this type have a gift for making their whole life one big party.
-Boredom is unknown in your presence because you are very good at carrying others away with your enthusiasm, your good mood and your optimism.
+Laid-back Doers are friendly, happy persons.
+They enjoy being together with other people.
+Smart, eloquent, witty and charming, they like to be the centre of attraction.
+They do not like to be alone.
+Their zest for life ensures that others feel well in their company and that they quickly get to know people.Laid-back Doers get the best out of every moment - many people of this type have a gift for making their whole life one big party.
+Boredom is unknown in their presence because they are very good at carrying others away with their enthusiasm, their good mood and their optimism.

 Abstract thinking and profound philosophizing about the meaning of life appeal less to Laid-back Doers.
 They are pragmatic, realistic and live completely in the here and now.
 At work too, they prefer it when it’s all go and they can act out their purposeful manner to the full.
 They have no problem handling several tasks at once and they blossom out in crisis situations!
 A varied field of activity with a lot of social contacts is just the right thing for them.
 One will also seldom find them inactive in their spare time; due to their open, curious nature, they mostly have many hobbies and interests.
 They are not afraid of the unknown: as they are flexible and creative, they quickly adjust to new situations and make the best of them.
 They sometimes come into conflict with strict rules or hierarchies by which they quickly feel constrained and against which they rebel.